Daughter of Smoke and Bone

 Daughter of Smoke and Bone is a fantasy novel written by Laini Taylor.
-Published in September 2011 by Hachette Book Group, an imprint of Little, Brown and Company.
+It was published in September 2011 by Hachette Book Group, an imprint of Little, Brown and Company.
 The story follows Karou, a seventeen-year-old Prague art student.
 Karou was raised by chimaera, or creatures that have attributes of different animals and humans.
 The chimaera she lives with demand teeth in exchange for wishes and send Karou to fetch these teeth for them.
 In the beginning, Karou has yet to discover what the teeth are eventually used for and why there are rules such as "no baby teeth" and "no rotting".
 While on one of these missions, Karou finds a seraph named Akiva who finds something familiar in her.
 Daughter of Smoke and Bone received high reviews from critics such as Chelsey Philpot from The New York Times, and Universal Pictures has acquired the rights for a film adaptation.

 Daughter of Smoke and Bone is the first in a trilogy.
 The second book, Days of Blood and Starlight, was released on 6 November 2012.
 The third and final book, Dreams of Gods and Monsters, was released on 8 April 2014.